The Future Of Meat (Cultured Technology)

 In the US, 70% of all medically necessary antibiotics are sold on animals.
 Even with these large-scale farm operations, demand for meat is set to outpace production.
 In March, the USDA and FDA agreed to oversee cell-based meat products from early growth to packaged products.

 The National Cattlemen’s Beef Association supported the regulations, and Josh says they’re also a win for the cell-cultured meat industry.
-There needs to be a regulatory framework for the biggest customers globally and consumers to feel comfortable with this.
+There needs to be a regulatory framework for the biggest customers globally and for consumers to feel comfortable with this.
 The goal is to feed millions of people.
-This is only the first step in the battle to get cultured meat to market.
+This is only the first step in getting cultured meat to market.

 • According to UN projections, the world population will reach 9.8 billion by 2050.
-The consumption of meat products will rise by 76%, which will be covered by cultural meat.
+The consumption of meat products will rise by 76%, covered by cultural meat.

 The agreement between the USDA and FDA hasn’t announced how these products will be labeled.
 The conventional meat industry is very reticent to let these sell poultry meat companies call their products “meat.”

-To produce one kilogram of beef, it takes six and a half kilos of crops, 15,000 liters of water, and 550 days.
+Producing one kilogram of beef takes six and a half kilos of crops, 15,000 liters of water, and 550 days.
 About 330 square meters of land emits over 16 kilos of CO2 and half a kilo of methane, a greenhouse gas.
 That is equivalent to another 10 kilos of CO2, and that’s for one kilo of beef.

 All meat doesn’t come from animals.
 It comes from plants.
 There are two ways to do this.